I propose the following:

 Imprinted parents and baseline emotions

 In the first 6-8 months of life, babies permanently imprint the faces of people they look at a lot.
 Imprinting is a biological process, similar to what happens in baby animals like geese.
-I refer to people whose faces are imprinted in the child as imprinted parents, although they can be any caregiver.
+I refer to people whose faces are imprinted in the child as imprinted parents.

 Interactions with imprinted parents are special.
 Fear and some other emotions (which I'll describe in detail in other sections) evoked in the child during interactions with imprinted parents become permanent (i.e. constantly active) and overly sensitized (i.e. easily triggered).

-I refer to emotions acquired from interactions with imprinted parents as baseline emotions—permanent, sensitized emotions that remain active throughout adult life.
+I refer to emotions acquired from interactions with imprinted parents as baseline emotion - permanent, sensitized emotions that remain active throughout adult life.

 While most childhood experiences evoke emotions, only interactions with imprinted parents produce permanent, baseline emotions.